Aerosol Delivery Devices

 Image from the Respiratory Care Department.
 OSF St. Francis Medical Center, Peoria, IL

-Devilbiss USN with PR-2
+DeVilbiss USN with PR-2

 A DeVilbiss ultrasonic nebulizer (USN) is connected to a Bennett PR-2 in this 1970s photo.